 To be awarded to an outstanding project in any area of the sciences.

-UFV Math and Stats Department Mathematics Award - $50
+UFV Mathematics Award (Department of Mathematics & Statistics) - $50

 To be awarded annually to the science project that best identifies and illustrates a mathematical property, idea or relationship, either directly or through an application.